kamfonas/whisper-fine-tuning-event/README.md

 ## Tips and Tricks

-We include two memory saving tricks that you can explore to run the fine-tuning scripts with larger batch-sizes and potentially larger checkpoints.
+We include three memory saving tricks that you can explore to run the fine-tuning scripts with larger batch-sizes and potentially larger checkpoints.

 ### Adam 8bit
 The [Adam optimiser](https://arxiv.org/abs/1412.6980a) requires two params (betas) for every model parameter.
 So the memory requirement of the optimiser is
 **two times** that of the model.
 You can switch to using an 8bit version of the Adam optimiser from [`bitsandbytes`](https://github.com/TimDettmers/bitsandbytes#bitsandbytes).
 This will cast the optimiser parameters into 8bit precision, saving you a lot of memory and potentially allowing you to run bigger batch sizes.
-To use Adam 8bti, you first need to pip install `bitsandbytes`:
+To use Adam 8bit, you first need to pip install `bitsandbytes`:

 ```bash
 pip install bitsandbytes